KokoseiJ/DiscordBot/README.md

  * [x] translate 음악 module to english.
  * [x] Add help module that will display the list of commands.
- * [x] rewrite music module, as well as merging music module and nico module - no more server_client class.
  * [ ] add docstring and comments to every modules
- * [ ] Add filter module which will allow users to add their own filters.
+ * [ ] Add filter module which will allow users to add their own filters

 ### Documentation
  * [x] Provide a documentation about the bot itself